 sprung fresh and warm.

 Quite something.
 The rest of the song is about her wedding, and about the guy who did not get her, even if he had danced with her on the grass – every Sunday morning.

 Source for this text: Aslak Brekke og visune hans.
 Jacqueline Pattison Ekgren, Aschehoug 1983.
-The translation is mine.
+The translation into English is mine.

 And musically this is something quite different, you could say.
 “Mainstream rhythm” in a song or a piece of music in classical Western music is kind of straightforward -fractions, basically, if I’m allowed to put it that simply.
 2 beats in a bar, 3, 4, 6, occasionally 5 or 7.
 Some other variants, and the pulse normally moves ahead rather steadily.
 But what is this?